Spectral Violinists and Phantom Fiddlers Sept 16, 2016 20:45:15 GMT -5 Joanna, pat, and 2 more like this

 The Harrison house, barns and other buildings are gone now and the forest has reclaimed much of the area where they once stood along the banks of the two streams.
 No one living today remembers the wooden dance pavilion, but they know it was located near the edge of what is now the cemetery.
 Nevertheless, people from far and wide visit the isolated little country graveyard, even though after more than 150 years, few hear the phantom fiddler or encounter the dancing ghost.

 But as recently as the late 1990s, a farmer and his son and nephew, helping a neighbor gather his peanut crop in a field near the cemetery, heard what they later described as “old-time fiddle music.”
 It was close to fall, rain was forecast and clouds were already partially obscuring the almost full moon.
 After the last of the peanuts had been harvested, the man and two boys were in the process of retrieving some equipment when the fiddling started.
 They immediately assumed someone was playing a trick on them.
 Being dead tired from toiling since sunup, the three were in no mood for jokes and decided to teach the pranksters a lesson.
 One of the teens grabbed a flashlight, the other a shotgun, and they all headed in the direction of the music.
 As they approached, the fiddling grew louder, then abruptly stopped.
 A shot was fired into the air to “scare off the rascals,” but there were no cries of “Don’t shoot!” or sounds of scurrying feet.
 While the farmer attempted to rationalize the situation to the pair of clearly frightened teens, a dark cloud enshrouded the moon, turning the night pitch black, and a sudden, chill wind made them shiver.
 Finally, the farmer broke the silence, “We need to get out of here before the rain starts,” he declared.
 “Shine that flashlight around and let’s see where we are.”
-And there, just a few yards away, glowing like a specter in the pale beam of light, stood the once magnificent tomb of Grancer Harrison.
+And there, just a few yards away, glowing like a specter in the pale beam of light, stood the massive tomb of Grancer Harrison.

 References: Appalachian Ghosts by Nancy Roberts;Ghost Stories from the American South by W. K. McNeil; The Daily Cougar, Houston, Tex.; James A. Dean (formerly of Houston), 1998 interview; Delaware City Public Library; 13 Alabama Ghosts and Jeffrey and 13 Tennessee Ghosts and Jeffrey by Kathryn Tucker Windham; F. C. Harrison, Tallahassee, Fla., 1986 interview; Jewell Harrison Johnson, 2003 email communication; and Enterprise Public Library, Enterprise, Alabama.